Virgin of Los Remedios

 The Virgin of Los Remedios (La Virgen de los Remedios) or Our Lady of Los Remedios (Nossa Senhora dos Remédios, Nuestra Señora de los Remedios) is a title of the Virgin Mary developed by the Trinitarian Order, founded in the late 12th century.
 The devotion became tied to the Reconquista of Spain, then still at its height.
 In the following century it spread to other parts of Europe.
 When Spain began the exploration and conquest of the Americas, it was a favorite devotion of the Spanish conquistadores.
 It remains a popular devotion in Spain and Latin America.

+Name

+The devotion was founded by the Trinitarian Order, whose full title is "Order of the Most Holy Trinity and of the Captives".
+According to Angelico Chavez, Nuestra Señora de los Remedios 'cannot be rendered properly into English.
+Remedios does mean “remedies” or “cures.”
+Some have translated it variously as "Our Lady of Remedies" or "of Help" or "of Ransom."
+The Spanish meaning as used here connotes all these ideas in one word.'
+Similar English words occur in other titles of Mary with separate histories, including "Our Lady of Ransom [of captives]" (Nuestra Señora de la Redención de los Cautivos), "Our Lady of Perpetual Help" (Nuestra Señora del Perpetuo Socorro), and "Our Lady of Good Health" (Nuestra Señora de la Salud).

 Spain

+El Santuario de Nuestra Señora de Los Remedios is located in Olvera, where in the 18th century, where the sanctuary was built on the foundations of a small hermitage.

+Nuestra Señora de Los Remedios is the patroness saint of Cártama, where she is said to have cured people affected by a plague epidemic in 1579.

-The Virgin of Los Remedios is the patron saint of the Roman Catholic Diocese of San Cristóbal de La Laguna, the island of Tenerife, and the city of Cali, Colombia.
+The Virgin of Los Remedios is the patroness saint of the Roman Catholic Diocese of San Cristóbal de La Laguna, the island of Tenerife, and the city of Cali, Colombia.